Sita Navami is the birth anniversary of pious and divine Goddess Sita.

 Who is Sita?

-Sita was daughter of King Janak and consort of Lord Vishnu.
-She was incarnations of Goddess Lakshmi in treta yug.
-Her immense character from Ramayana has told us about the woman of substance.
+Sita was daughter of King Janak and consort of Lord Rama ( incarnation of Lord Vishnu).
+She was one of incarnations of Goddess Lakshmi in treta yug.
+Her character from Ramayana has told us about the woman of substance.

 Popularly, she is known as Janaki, Janaksuta, Bhumija, Janaknandini, Vaidehi, Vandevi, Bhumisuta etc.